How To Manage Your Mental Health During the Holidays

 “I feel helpless when I see my loved one.”

-Although the Holiday Blues can be experienced by anyone, according to the National Alliance on Mental Illness 64% of people living with mental illness experience the Holiday Blues.
+Although the holiday blues can be experienced by anyone, according to the National Alliance on Mental Illness, 64% of people living with mental illness experience the holiday blues.
 Seeing a loved one struggle can be a difficult experience.
 You may be torn in this process: on one hand, you may want to help, yet on the other, you may want to be respectful of their autonomy.
 This is not an easy path to navigate.
-For suggestions on this journey consider reading What To Do When A Loved One Needs Mental Health Help.
+For suggestions on this journey, consider reading What To Do When A Loved One Needs Mental Health Help.

 “I miss my loved one.”

-With the loss of a loved one what was once a joyful occasion may be a reminder of their absence.
+With the loss of a loved one, what was once a joyful occasion may be a reminder of their absence.
 The holidays can also ignite unattended grief.
 If you are mourning the loss of a loved one, embrace your process.
 Ignoring your feelings does not equate to controlling them.
 Acknowledging your feelings allows you to honor your loved one.
 Avoiding your emotions may cause you to become isolated and miss the opportunity to seek support.
-Further, building the courage to open up to someone else who may be hurting may be a collaboratively cathartic experience.
+Further, building the courage to open up to someone else who may be hurting may be a collaborative, cathartic experience.
 Lastly, consider creating a new tradition to honor your loved one.
 A few ideas could be listening to their favorite song, watching their favorite movie, browsing through photos, or sharing your favorite memories.